lightscalar/pyro/README.md

 ```

 Note that, although our dictionary used camelCase for attribute names, once
-we've ingested dictionary, everything is converted to snake_case.
+we've ingested the dictionary, everything is converted to snake_case.
 This
 anticipates the interfacing of this code with a JavaScript front-end, where
-camelCase dominates.
+camelCase is * de rigueur*.

 It is important to note that this user has not been saved to the databae.
 To
 do that, we need to `.save()` the object, like this,